Marcus Luttrell

-Marcus Luttrell (born November 7, 1975) is a retired United States Navy SEAL who received the Navy Cross and Purple Heart for his disputed actions in June 2005 against Taliban fighters during Operation Red Wings in which he was the lone survivor.
+Marcus Luttrell (born November 7, 1975) is a retired United States Navy SEAL who received the Navy Cross and Purple Heart for his actions in June 2005 against Taliban fighters during Operation Red Wings in which he was the lone survivor.
 Marcus Luttrell was saved because an Afghan villager named Mohammad Gulab found him, provided shelter, and protected him from the Taliban, following the traditional Pashtunwali code of hospitality.
-Gulab then alerted American forces, leading to a massive rescue operation that extracted the wounded and gravely injured SEAL.
+Gulab then alerted American forces, leading to a massive rescue operation that extracted the wounded SEAL.
 Luttrell became an SO1 by the end of his eight-year career in the United States Navy.

 Luttrell co-hosts After Action, a TV show in which former special operations veterans talk about issues in the United States.
 Glenn Beck is the executive producer of the show, which airs on TheBlaze.

 Early life and education

 Luttrell was born in Houston, Texas, on November 7, 1975.
 He began training for the U.S. Navy SEALs at the age of 14, with U.S. Army veteran Billy Shelton, who lived near Luttrell's home.
 Luttrell trained every day with his twin brother, Morgan, and others who aspired to join the U.S. Navy and other special operations forces.
 Shelton trained them using various weight and endurance exercises.
-After high school at Willis High School, Willis, Texas, Luttrell attended Sam Houston State University where he was a member of the Epsilon Zeta chapter of Delta Tau Delta fraternity.
+After attending high school at Willis High School in Willis, Texas, Luttrell went to Sam Houston State University where he was a member of the Epsilon Zeta chapter of Delta Tau Delta fraternity.
 He departed school in 1998 without graduating to enlist in the Navy.